pusher/stronghold/README.md

 # Build instructions

 NB: There is a development mode which is backed by sqlite.
-Depending on what you're planning, this might well be suitable and much simpler.
+This is likely to be simpler.
+You must still install the zookeeper dependency in order for it to compile.

 ## Installing dependencies (on OSX)